-They must communicate the result to the apprentice within two weeks of the appeal.
+Skills for Logistics Ltd will communicate the result to the apprentice within two weeks of the appeal.

 Where the decision is that the candidate have not provided sufficient evidence to demonstrate that the ‘grounds for appeal’ have been met, the appellant may either provide further information and request that the decision be reviewed in the light of that information provided; or else appeal against that decision.